What are Datasets?

 Using a Primary Report

-When you save a dataset, you have the option to select one of the reports used as a "Primary Report."
+When you save a dataset, you will select one of the reports used as a "Primary Report."
 This means that as you use that dataset in a new metric, it will only bring in that one report instead of all of the reports used in the dataset.
-Of course, if there is only one report used in a dataset, there is no need to select a primary report.
+If there is only one report used in a dataset, that one will be automatically designated as the a primary report.

 It is most common to use a primary report when you have joined reports.
 For example, if you are tracking marketing spend from different data sources, you could bring in each report into a dataset, join them all together into one master report, and save that last report as the primary report since it contains all of the data and you don't need to use the other reports separately.